BUILT WITH PEOPLE IN MIND.

 My goal is simple: help organizations understand the real cost of the systems they are running and make sure they are using as little AI as it takes to do the most good for their team.

-AI is not going away.
-That does not mean it has to cost more than it should.
+Let's face it, AI is not going away.
+That does not mean you are not accountable for the costs it takes to use AI.

 Drew Griffiths